This post may contain affiliate links. Please read our disclosure policy.

 - 1/4 tsp. freshly ground pepper

-- 4 cups broth chicken or beef (I use chicken, it has a milder flavor)
+- 4 cups broth, chicken or beef (I use chicken, it has a milder flavor)

 - 1 cup heavy whipping cream

 - First, place corned beef fat side down in the bottom of the slow cooker.
-Add potatoes, carrots, celery, cabbage (make sure to not add too much cabbage or the lid won't close), onion slices, butter, minced garlic, pepper, celery, and salt.
+Add potatoes, carrots, celery, cabbage (make sure to not add too much cabbage or the lid won't close), onion slices, butter, minced garlic, pepper, and salt.

 - Pour the broth into the slow cooker and cover.